BharathSubu/flight_booking/README.md

 ## Installation

-To setup the application in you pc follow the steps below:
+To setup the application in your pc follow the steps below:

 1. Clone the GitHub repository: